4nonX/homelab/homelab-dashboard-guide.md

 ## 🔌 Optional: Stats API Setup

+If enabled, the stats endpoint must be exposed only within the trusted network or behind the same upstream auth gateway as the dashboard.
 By default, the dashboard shows **simulated stats**.
 To enable **real-time server statistics**, deploy the optional Stats API.

 ### Create Stats API Files